THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 Build native integrations only for the top one or two tools your users already expect.

-Everything else should go through webhooks and Zapier.
+Route everything else through webhooks and Zapier.

 Why this works